Norridge, Dr Zoe

 Zoe Norridge’s first book, Perceiving Pain in African Literature, examines literary accounts of suffering from sub-Saharan Africa published over the last forty years.
 Considering both fiction and life-writing, she discusses texts from West Africa, Zimbabwe, Rwanda and Southern Africa to ask how and why African writers represent pain.
 Authors include Yvonne Vera, J.M.
 Coetzee, Ahmadou Kourouma, Véronique Tadjo and Aminatta Forna, whilst the theoretical framework is drawn from medical anthropology, trauma studies and world literature.

-Building on this earlier project, her current research focuses on cultural responses to the genocide in Rwanda.
+Building on this earlier project, her current research focuses on cultural responses to the 1994 genocide against the Tutsi in Rwanda.
 She is particularly interested in memorial sites and the ways in which the physical geography of the country influences literature and films from and about Rwanda.
 Zoe has been travelling to Rwanda since 2009 and has completed a range of projects engaging with post-conflict cultures, including an AHRC funded workshop in Kigali examining the role of public culture and transitional justice in translating the idea of “freedom from fear”.
 She is currently engaged in initiatives to create training and networking opportunities for Rwandan photographers, in collaboration with local and international partners.

 Zoe’s recent conference papers and keynotes have focused on the interface between culture and human rights with a particular emphasis on photography.
 She is currently participating in an AHRC funded network entitled Children of Political Violence: Imagining the Past and Future from the Present, that brings together artists from Argentina, Rwanda and Northern Ireland.